jenkins-x/jx-docs/content/getting-started/create-cluster.md

 A number of different public cloud providers are supported as shown below.

-__For the best getting started experience we currently recommend using Google Container Engine (GKE)__ The Google Cloud Platform offers a $300 credit free trial.
-If you don't have a Google Cloud account see https://console.cloud.google.com/freetrial
+__For the best getting started experience we currently recommend using Google Container Engine (GKE)__.
+The Google Cloud Platform offers a $300 free credit if you don't have a Google Cloud account.
+See https://console.cloud.google.com/freetrial

 Here's a little demo showing GKE, AKS and Minikube in parallel.
 It can take some time to start on different machines/clouds so please be patient!